CorneliaKelinske/first_blog/posts/2021/11-28-media_upload_to_database.md

 What is most important in this map is our "upload" key-value pair.
 As we can see above, thanks to Plug, the data from the user's file input is represented in a Plug.Upload struct.
 In short, Plug.Upload stores the uploaded files in a temporary directory while the process requesting the files is alive.
 Afterwards, the files are deleted from said directory (see the [hexdocs](https://hexdocs.pm/plug/Plug.Upload.html) for more information on Plug.Upload).

 In order not to blow my create function entirely out of proportion and to separate my concerns, I have moved the logic for processing my upload into the private "parse_upload_params" function.
 There, I pattern match on the Plug.Upload struct to obtain the path to where the uploaded file is stored in the temporary directory.
 I can then use said path as the argument in the File.read function which - in a successful scenario - will return a tuple with :ok and the binary object that contains the contents of whatever the path leads to, i.e. in our case the image/video data in binary format.

+This means that at this point we have all the parameters required for our uploads schema and, in the success case, the parse_upload_params function will return an :ok-tuple with those parameters and the - now no longer important - path.
+These params, along with the user (that we obtain through conn.assigns.current_user at the beginning of the create function), are then passed into the Content.create_upload function by our create function.

 Tata, that's the video/image binary that I want to store in my database.